AllyYL/casestudy/src/projects/digitaltemple.md

 ### Embed Information in Its Environment

-Rather then seperating content from context, we wanted to see how we can best use the affordances of the web to layer information.
+Rather then seperating content from context, we tried to maximize teh affordances of web to layer information.

 <img src="/assets/images/Academic2.png" alt="A before and after image showing how architectures are visualized">